Joeycooky/DataScience-portfolio/README.md

 	- [Predicting Titanic disaster survivor](https://github.com/Joeycooky/DataScience-portfolio/tree/master/Classification%20-%20Titanic%20survivor%20prediction): A model to predict if the given characteristics of passenger will survive in Titanic disaster or not.

 - ### Deep Learning

 	- [Predicting if tweets is real or fake?](https://github.com/Joeycooky/DataScience-portfolio/tree/master/Classification%20-%20Tweet%20message) : Training neural networks to learn on labeled tweet messages to learn charateristics of real and fake tweet and used them to predict whether disaster tweet is real or not?

+	- [Identifying Pneumonia from chest X-rays image using CNN with transfer learning](https://github.com/Joeycooky/DataScience-portfolio/tree/master/Classification%20-%20Pneumonia%20with%20transfered%20CNN) : Using pretrained VGG16 model (Convolutional Neural networks) which was trained on ImageNet Dataset to construct the model for identifying Pneumonia from chest X-rays images.